01

 hypcloud helps real-estate developers find financing

 hypcloud is a digital real-estate financing platform connecting real-estate developers with banks and lenders to finance their projects.
 I joined the company as the first UI/UX designer in the tech team.
-Therefore, I had the opportunity and the space to set the art direction for the company.
+Therefore, I had the opportunity to lead the art direction for the company.

 Role: